fractal-analytics-platform/fractal-server/notebook_v2/README.md

 pip instal -e ..
 ```

-6. Run jupyter and select one of the notebooks
+6. Run jupyter
 ```
 jupyter notebook
 ```
+and select one of the notebooks.